vdbrink/vdbrink.github.io/node-red/node-red_pricewatch.md

 ---
 ## Flow explanation

-With this flow you can check a website for the actual price of a product.
+With this flow, you can check a website for the actual price of a product.

 ![Node-RED flow](images_pricewatch/node-red_flow_pricewatch.png)